Linda Bartusek has over twenty years of nonprofit accounting experience and passion for chronic pelvic pain conditions to her role as Board Treasurer.

-Dr. Echenberg is a founding Board Member of Bridge for Pelvic Pain and also serves as the Director of its Advisory Committee.
+Dr. Echenberg is a founding Board Member of Bridge for Pelvic Pain and also serves as the, Interim Board Chair and Director of the Advisory Committee.
 Dr. Echenberg did his undergraduate work at Brown University, medical training at Jefferson Medical College, and his residency in Obstetrics and Gynecology at the University of Michigan Medical Center.
 He began private practice in Bethlehem, PA in the early 1970’s, became board certified, and soon realized that much of what he needed to know concerning women’s health had not been taught in those otherwise excellent programs.
 He feels now that much of what he subsequently needed to know had to be searched for and learned on his own.

 Along with aiding women through more than 2500 pregnancies and deliveries, doing the usual gynecologic medical and surgical care on thousands of others, he became the first regional physician to become the medical advisor for LaMaze child birth classes, helped start the first integrated course in human sexuality at Lehigh University, and worked diligently to advocate for women’s reproductive rights and child birthing options in Pennsylvania’s Lehigh Valley (Allentown, Bethlehem, and Easton).
 He joined the American Association of Sex Educators, Counselors and Therapists (AASECT), became involved with the American College of Nurse Midwives, and sponsored the first nurse-midwifery birthing center in the region, as well.